 Climate change vulnerability mapping

-Identify the climate vulnerable areas using the climate risk and vulnerability mapping.
+Identify climate vulnerable areas using climate risk and vulnerability mapping.

 Selection of climate-vulnerable communities